-The BSC includes a bit-mask of permitted [E]GPRS coding schemes as part of the A-bis OML configuration.
-This is passed from the BTS via the PCU socket into OsmoPCU.
+The BSC includes a bit-mask of permitted [E]GPRS coding schemes as part of the A-bis OML configuration, controlled by VTY gprs mode (none|gprs|egprs).
+This is passed from the BTS via the PCU socket into OsmoPCU, and the resulting set can be further constrained by OsmoPCU VTY configuration.

-Some additional parameters can be set as described below.
+Some additional OsmoPCU parameters can be set as described below.